Emmanuel Sanchez: Bellator Featherweight World Grand Prix

 Sanchez next faced prospect Tywan Claxton in the opening round of the Bellator Featherweight World Grand Prix on September 7, 2019 at Bellator 226.
 He won the fight via submission in the second round.

 In the quarterfinals, Sanchez was initially expected to face Daniel Weichel in a rematch in February 2020.
 However, the date got pushed back and they were next expected to face at Bellator 241 on March 13, 2020.
 Eventually the whole event was cancelled due to the prevailing COVID-19 pandemic.
 The bout was rescheduled and took place at Bellator 252 on November 12.
 Sanchez won the bout via unanimous decision.

 In the semifinals, Sanchez faced Patrício Freire for the Bellator Featherweight World Championship at Bellator 255 on April 2.
 This was a rematch of their November 2018 bout which saw Freire win by unanimous decision.
 He lost the fight via technical submission in round one.

 Post Grand Prix

 Sanchez faced Mads Burnell at Bellator 263 on July 31, 2021.
 He lost the very close bout via unanimous decision.

 Sanchez faced Jeremy Kennedy on December 3, 2021 at Bellator 272.
 He lost the bout via unanimous decision.

-Sanchez faced Yancy Medeiros on April 23, 2022 at Bellator 279.
+Moving up to Lightweight, Sanchez faced Yancy Medeiros on April 23, 2022 at Bellator 279.
 Sanchez lost the bout via unanimous decision.